andrewheiss/ath-hugo/content/blog/2021-08-21_r2-euler/index.markdown

 ## Regression as overlapping circles

-The earliest example I found is [Cohen and Cohen](#ref-CohenCohen:1975) ([1975](#ref-CohenCohen:1975)), who propose visualizing the shared variance between 2–3 variables as a “ballantine” graph (apparently named after [an ale logo](https://en.wikipedia.org/wiki/P._Ballantine_and_Sons_Brewing_Company)?), or what we call nowadays a Venn or Euler diagram.
-Others refined their approach, like [Hunt](#ref-Hunt:1986) ([1986](#ref-Hunt:1986)) who provides all sorts of fancy geometric equations to get them accurate (and provides some neat vintage computer code in the appendix), and [Ip](#ref-Ip:2001) ([2001](#ref-Ip:2001)), who shows a bunch of different examples and highlights some of the limitations of using this approach.
+The earliest example I found is [Cohen and Cohen](#ref-CohenCohen:1975) ([1975](#ref-CohenCohen:1975)), who proposed visualizing the shared variance between 2–3 variables as a “ballantine” graph (apparently named after [an ale logo](https://en.wikipedia.org/wiki/P._Ballantine_and_Sons_Brewing_Company)?), or what we call nowadays a Venn or Euler diagram.
+Others refined their approach, like [Hunt](#ref-Hunt:1986) ([1986](#ref-Hunt:1986)) who provides all sorts of fancy geometric equations to make them accurate (and provides some neat vintage Pascal code in the appendix!), and [Ip](#ref-Ip:2001) ([2001](#ref-Ip:2001)), who shows a bunch of different examples and highlights some of the limitations of using this approach.

 For this ongoing example, we’ll simulate some correlated data using [the **faux** package](https://debruine.github.io/faux/).
-We could use real data, but as you’ll see, these diagrams are pretty finnicky and fragile and generally need very tame data to work.
+We could use real data, but as you’ll see, these diagrams are pretty finicky and fragile and generally need very tame data to work.
 Here we’ll create data with three variables that are normally distributed with these parameters:

 -   `Y`: mean = 10, sd = 2
 -   `X1`: mean = 9, sd = 1.7